-Emily DiDonato Flaunts Cleavage In See-Through Crop-Top For New ‘Sports Illustrated Swimsuit’ Shoot
+Emily DiDonato Flaunts Cleavage In See-Through Crop-Top For New ‘Sports Illustrated’ Swimsuit Shoot

 “@danielle_herrington_ is the ultimate cowgirl on set for #SISwim 2020,” the caption read.

-As for Emily, the news of her return means that next year’s edition will be the first time that she has graced the pages of Sports Illustrated Swim since 2016, SI.com reports.
-She made her debut in 2013 and flew to Namibia for the shoot and was featured in each consecutive edition until 2016.
+As for Emily, the news of her return means that next year’s edition will be the first time that she has graced the pages of Sports Illustrated since 2016, Sports Illustrated reports.
+She made her debut in 2013 and flew to Namibia for the shoot; she was featured in each consecutive edition until 2016.

 In an interview for Fashion Week Daily, Emily opened up about what it takes to get ready for a Sports Illustrated shoot and confessed that she doesn’t always have the perfect bikini body.